Nitrolaunch/nitrolaunch/README.md

 # 👷 Use Cases

-MCVM has many use cases for different applications
+Nitrolaunch has many use cases for different applications

 ### A command-line launcher